AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 ```

-It is clear from the above examples that they keyword `from` is redundant - the presence of a string literal after the keyword `import` is sufficient to distinguish per-package imports from the ordinary shared-namespace imports, so the above could instead be written as
+It is clear from the above examples that the keyword `from` is redundant - the presence of a string literal (or special keyword to denote the home package) after the keyword `import` is sufficient to distinguish per-package imports from the ordinary shared-namespace imports, so the above could instead be written as

 ```wiki
     import "base"